 Step 1.
 Prepare the Daikon

 Step 2.
-Make the Marinade
+Prepare the Yuzu

 Step 3.
 Combine and Marinate